-All you need to know about Rome's Botanical Garden.
+All you need to know about Rome's Botanic Garden.

 The Orto Botanico in Rome's Trastevere district offers a beautiful escape from the bustle of the city’s streets.